 Now that Iceland’s capital Reykjavik and the beautiful Blue Lagoon are popular travel destinations, more and more people are visiting flying into Reykjavik.
 One of the best ways to try traditional Icelandic foods is by taking a Reykjavik food tour.
 Alternatively, you can simply get out there and try the foods yourself!

-I’d heard some pretty gruesome tales of what to expect and my taste buds arrived in Reykjavik with more than a little trepidation about the food I’d find on my plate.
-I’m happy to say I didn’t need the stash of chocolate Hobnobs I’d secreted in my case because Iceland served up some fabulous food.
+I’d heard some pretty gruesome tales of what to expect, so my taste buds and I arrived in Reykjavik with more than a little trepidation about the food I’d find on my plate.
+But I’m happy to say I didn’t need the stash of chocolate Hobnobs I’d secreted in my case because Iceland served up some fabulous local food.

 What to eat in Iceland

-I wasn’t going to leave Reykjavík without sampling their infamous hot dog.
+I wasn’t going to leave Reykjavík without sampling another popular food: their famous hot dogs.
 Bæjarins beztu pylsur (the best hot dog in town) has served hot dogs since 1937 from a hut opposite the harbour in downtown Reykjavík.
-They differ from your average dog in that they are made with lamb as well as pork and beef which gives them a slightly meatier flavour and a firmer texture.

 Fish dishes in Iceland